praveenkrishna0512/MyWebsite/index.md

 I have previous experience with agile methodology, design thinking processes and product development.

-I am very passionate about uplifting communities and a huge fan of tech for good initiatives.
+Passionate about uplifting communities, I wish to explore how tech can be harnessed for the greater good.

 <hr>